IVSoftware/key_filter_for_console/README.md

     enum ConsoleState{ Menu, NewNote, SearchNotes, RecordsShown, }

 This in turn is determined by user input.
-A simplified structure might look like this.
+Every keystroke passes through this filter, where simplified outline would be something like this.

     while (true)
     {